rjf7q/bls-data-exploration/README.md

 Since our main goal was figuring out what the highest paid jobs were, we filtered the data to only include jobs that had an average annual income of over $100,000, or an average hourly income over $48.08.
 We also ensured the data was cleaned and clear of all empty or missing values.
 The datasets were merged on the occupation code and on the state code.

 # Data Analysis:
-After exploring the distributions of educational attainment and wage data, here is the analysis we have gathered after identifying correlations between education levels and wages, as well as trends in high-paying jobs..
+After exploring the distributions of educational attainment and wage data, here is the analysis we have gathered after identifying correlations between education levels and wages, as well as trends in high-paying jobs.

 ## Average Income by State in the U.S.